killbillsdev/python-sdk/README.md

 ## Features

 - getStores : The method getStores returns a list of killbills integrated stores as an array of objects with relevant properties.
-- sendBankingTransaction : The method sendBanking transaction validates and send transaction to the killbills gate transaction.
+- sendTransaction : The method sendTransaction validates and send transaction to the killbills gate transaction.
 - sendReceipt : The method sendReceipt validates and send a receipt to the killbills gate receipt.